Avanade/ghcp-usage-dashboard/docs/start-here.md

 pip install -r requirements.txt
 ```

-6. Rename .env.sample to .env and fill in the necessary environment variables.
+6. Create a new `.env` file and fill in the necessary environment variables.

 **Environment Variables**